Khan/wonder-blocks/packages/wonder-blocks-data/docs.md

 ## initializeCache

-Wonder Blocks Data caches data in its response cache.
+Wonder Blocks Data caches data in its response cache for hydration.
 This cache can be initialized with data using the `initializeCache` method.
-The `initializeData` method can only be called once to populate the cache.
+The `initializeCache` method can only be called when the hydration cache is empty.

 Usually, the data to be passed to `initializeCache` will be obtained by calling `fulfillAllDataRequests` after tracking data requests (see [TrackData](#trackdata)) during server-side rendering.

-Though method could also be used to initialize the response cache for tests, it is recommended that the `InterceptCache` component be used instead, since it can be used repeatedly whereas `initializeCache`, by design, can only be called while the cache is uninitialized and unused.
+Combine with `removeFromCache` or `removeAllFromCache` to support your testing needs.

 ### Usage